Service Changes

 Recycling centre opening times

-Recycling centre opening times have changed, with each site open five days a week.
+Recycling centre opening times changed in 2023, with each site open five days a week.
 The opening hours have been designed to have minimal impact on the city, with the schedule set to match the highest demand.

 Open times are: